Anisha2709/Advanced-C-Lab-Manual/Module 7.md

-EXP NO:2 C PROGRAM FOR PASSING STRUCTURES AS FUNCTION ARGUMENTS AND RETURNING A STRUCTURE FROM A FUNCTION
+EXP NO: 2 C PROGRAM FOR PASSING STRUCTURES AS FUNCTION ARGUMENTS AND RETURNING A STRUCTURE FROM A FUNCTION

 Aim:
 To write a C program for passing structure as function and returning a structure from a function